meowing-xyz/zen/Contributing.md

 - **Contribute code** if you have development skills and want to help add features
 - **Share feedback** and suggestions to help improve the mod

+## Contribution Guidelines

+Do not copy code from other mods, exceptions:

+- Original mod is pay to use.
+- Original mod is no longer being maintained.
+    - This includes the following, but is not limited to:
+        - NEU
+        - SBA
+        - Dulkir
+        - Soopy
+        - DSM
+- Original mod has cheat features.
+- You can improve the feature/code.

 ## How to Contribute

 ### Reporting Bugs